 InterSystems IRIS Security

-This chapter provides an overview of InterSystems security, with emphasis on the topics most relevant to programmers who write or maintain InterSystems IRIS™ applications.
-It discusses the following topics:
+This chapter provides an overview of InterSystems security, with emphasis on the topics most relevant to programmers who write or maintain InterSystems IRIS® applications.

 This section provides an introduction to security within InterSystems IRIS and for communications between InterSystems IRIS and external systems.